ipfs/ipfs-blog/src/_blog/verified-fetch.md

 ## Announcing @helia/verified-fetch

 The Shipyard team is thrilled to announce **`@helia/verified-fetch`** is now ready for broader adoption.
-Verified Fetch is a [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)-like library streamlining verified retrieval of IPFS content in browsers and JS runtimes, with native support IPNS, and DNSLink resolution.
+Verified Fetch is a [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)-like library streamlining verified retrieval of IPFS content in browsers and JS runtimes, with native support for IPNS, and DNSLink resolution.
 [Try it out](https://www.npmjs.com/package/@helia/verified-fetch) and let us know what you think.

-This blog post covers the challenges of IPFS retrieval in browsers and how @helia/verified-fetch addresses them with runable examples.
+This blog post covers the challenges of IPFS retrieval in browsers and how `@helia/verified-fetch` addresses them with runable examples.
 Feel free to jump ahead to [Solution: Verified Fetch](#solution-verified-fetch)

 ## Problem: Verified IPFS retrieval on the web is hard